Nature’s masterpiece, the Philodendron Painted Lady, has a painterly blend of colors unlike any other plant.

 - Place a humidifier nearby to increase the overall humidity in the room and promote air circulation.

 - Avoid misting philodendron plants.
 Instead, clean them occasionally with a damp cloth to remove accumulated dust or potential pests, like spider mites.

 The ideal Philodendron Painted Lady soil is a well-draining, chunky soil mix that retains moisture without overwhelming the roots.

 To create your own aroid mix at home, combine one part houseplant soil, one part orchid bark or coco coir (an eco-friendly alternative to sphagnum moss or peat moss), and one part perlite (or another material that enhances drainage).
 A top-notch mix consists of 60% fresh potting soil, 30% perlite, and 10% orchid bark or coco coir.

 Don’t repot your Philodendron Painted Lady until it’s outgrown its pot.
-You can tell by checking the drainage holes for peeking roots or gently lifting the plant out of its pot.
+You can tell by checking the drainage holes for roots peeking out, or gently lifting the plant out of its pot.
 If roots are visible along the outside of the soil, your plant is ready to be repotted.

-When selecting a pot, opt for a ceramic or terra-cotta container with at least one drainage hole — proper drainage is crucial to keeping the plant’s roots healthy.
-Choose a pot that is a few inches wider and higher than the last one, but don’t go too big — this can lead to overwatering.
+When selecting a pot, opt for a ceramic or terracotta container with at least one drainage hole — good drainage is crucial to keeping the plant’s roots healthy.
+Choose a pot that’s a few inches wider and higher than the last one, but don’t go too big — this can lead to too much soil and overwatering.